richelbilderbeek/k3reviews/HeyahMama.md

 and full of love as possible.
 I'd like think, that it would be great if all people were like this!

+Comparing the version between the two formations, the songs sound very
+similar: both formations do equally well.